 Finding descriptive words for menu copy is an easy thing to do.
 All you really have to do is focus on the overall concept of the restaurant.
-For instance, if you were looking for descriptive words for menu copy for a tapas-styled restaurant you will want to take the focus away from the portions being so small.
-Using the right method of finding descriptive words for menu copy is the best strategy to use when putting a menu together.
-The aim is to make the patron yearn to want to order just about everything on the menu.
+For instance, if you were looking for descriptive words for menu copy for a tapas-styled restaurant you will want to take the focus away from the portions being small and instead concentrate on the food being presented.

 melding, texture, flavor, bittersweet, tangy, juicy, fresh, delicately, sassy, dance dangerously, palette, yummy, irresistible, taste sensation, tasty vacation, paired, parallel, second to none.

 Let’s assume that you have been tasked with the challenge of writing menu copy for a restaurant and you have to write about a Spinach and Artichoke Dip appetizer and maybe a pairing of a dessert item and a glass of wine.

 Let’s start with the appetizer.
 Keep in mind, that your job as the writer is to be as descriptive as possible while luring in the customer.
 Do not compromise the integrity of your writing or of the menu item by doing a “cheap and dirty job.”
 Instead, take your time and think it through prior to writing.